hashicorp/packer/website/source/docs/builders/brkt.html.markdown

 -   `billing_group_uuid` (string) - The Billing Group that will be charged for launching the provisioning instance.

+-   `computing_cell` (string) - The Computing Cell that the provisioning instance will be launched into.

 -   `image_definition_uuid` (string) - The initial Image Definition used as a base for the newly created machine.